BUCK-LCO-NCI/DivProt/README.md

 HOWEVER, you cannot have any non-sequence characters in your file outside of the header.

 ~ Note:  You can't have a * at the end of each protein sequence.
-This will cause Porter5 to fail
+This will cause Porter5 to fail ~ Note:  You can only have one .fasta file in the main DivProt dir, otherwise pre_pre_proc won't work.
+If you have multiple,     just place them in a sub dir and switch them out each new time you run pre_pre_proc

 Ex.
 ```